elotl/kip/README.md

     terraform destroy -var-file <env.tfvars>.

 If you deployed Kip in an existing cluster, make sure that you first remove all the pods and deployments that have been created by Kip.
-Then remove the virtual-kubelet deployment via:
+Then remove the kip deployment via:

-    kubectl delete -n kube-system deployment virtual-kubelet
+    kubectl delete -n kube-system deployment kip

 ## Current Status